 ●During acute attacks of NMO, the cerebrospinal fluid (CSF) may exhibit a neutrophilic pleocytosis, but it is usually (70 to 85 percent of cases) negative for oligoclonal bands.

-●The detection of AQP4 antibody positivity is specific for NMO and NMO spectrum disorders (see 'AQP4 autoantibody' above)
+●The detection of AQP4 antibody positivity is specific for NMO and NMOSD (see 'AQP4 autoantibody' above)

 ●The myelopathy and optic neuritis associated with NMO tends to be more severe than with multiple sclerosis, with less likelihood of recovery.